javaFunAgain/ratpong/README.md

 Notice that system does not use any special dependency injection frameworks or containers.
-It is 2017 and we do not need it :smile:.
+It is 2017 -  we do not need it anymore! :smile:

 # Legal issue
 Please,  bear in mind that PONG is a registered trademark that belongs to Atari Corporation.